4 young children are critically wounded in a knife attack in a French Alpine town

 The helplessness of the young victims and the savagery of the attack sickened France.

-One of the young victims is British, the prosecutor and British authorities said.
-There was confusion over the nationality of the other child who was not from France.
-Bonnet-Mathis said the child was Dutch, but Germany's chancellor said one of the child victims was German.

-One adult also suffered knife wounds and a second adult was hurt both with the attacker's knife and later by a shot fired by police as they were making the arrest, Bonnet-Mathis said.
+Two adults also suffered knife wounds — life-threatening for one them, the prosecutor said.
+One of the adults was hurt both with the attacker's knife and later by a shot fired by police as they were making the arrest, Bonnet-Mathis said.

 Video appearing to show the attack in and around a children's play park was posted on social media.
 The footage showed a man in dark glasses and with a blue scarf covering his head brandishing a knife, as people screamed for help.